MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/3-explore-superposition-with-qsharp.md

     5
     ```

-In the next unit we are going to explore two important concepts of quantum
+In the next unit, we're going to explore two important concepts of quantum
 computing: interference and entanglement.